RichardScottOZ/Comic-Analysis/README.md

-# CoMix: Comic Analysis Project Overview
+# Comic Analysis: Project Overview

 This document outlines the ongoing work in analyzing comics using data science techniques, focusing on multimodal modeling for content understanding and querying.